yin-shui/UCI-Homework-Tong/Homework-01/06-Python-API-Challenge/README.md

 * Southern Hemisphere - Wind Speed (mph) vs. Latitude

 After each pair of plots explaining what the linear regression is modeling such as any relationships you notice and any other analysis I may have.

+### Part II - VacationPy

+Now let's use this skill in working with weather data to plan future vacations.
+Using jupyter-gmaps and the Google Places API for this part of the challenge.

+* Create a heat map that displays the humidity for every city from the part I of the challenge.

+* Narrow down the DataFrame to find my ideal weather condition.
+For example:

+  * A max temperature lower than 80 degrees but higher than 70.

+  * Wind speed less than 10 mph.

+  * Zero cloudiness.

+  * Drop any rows that don't contain all three conditions.
+I want to be sure the weather is ideal.

+* Using Google Places API to find the first hotel for each city located within 5000 meters of my coordinates.

+* Plotting the hotels on top of the humidity heatmap with each pin containing the **Hotel Name**, **City**, and **Country**.